 If you decide to create a fully native app, you will definitely require some Java (for Android) and Objective-C/Swift (for iOS) skills.
 This might be an invincible obstacle for some, though.
 Just look at the way the same task implying formulation of an attribute line is implemented in Objective-C and C#.

-Therefore, in order to create a commercial project that would sufficiently perform on each platform, one might face a necessity to involve two development approaches at once.
+If you don’t use Xamarin as cross-platform development technology in order to create a commercial project that would sufficiently perform on each platform, you might face a necessity to involve two development approaches at once.
 That, however, would require practically twice as much expenses.